 - Jasper Bernes, “Logistics, Counterlogistics, and the Communist Propspect,” Endnotes 3: Gender, Race, Class and Other Misfortunes (September 2013).

-- Stefano Harney and Fred Moten, “Fantasy in the Hold” in The Undercommons: Fugitive Planning & Black Study (Brooklyn: Autonomedia, 2013).
+- Stefano Harney and Fred Moten, The Undercommons: Fugitive Planning and Black Study, especially “Fantasy in the Hold” (Brooklyn: Autonomedia, 2013).